Hard Drive RecoveryPCB of Hard Drive

 Click on "Start" at the bottom-left corner of the screen.

-In search menu, search for "Windows Security."
+In the search menu, search for "Windows Security."

 Windows Security